Undergraduate Translational Research Immersion Program

 The application for Summer 2022 is due Friday, February 4th.

 Translational research refers to the attainment and transfer of new knowledge from the bench to the clinic — and from the clinic to the bench.
-Basic scientists provide clinicians with new tools for the diagnosis and treatment of patients and for assessment of impact.
-Clinical researchers make novel observations about the nature and progression of disease that engage basic investigators.
+For example, basic scientists collaborate with clinicians to create new tools for the diagnosis and treatment of patients and for assessment of impact.
 Translational research is viewed as a medium for discoveries to be translated into practical diagnostic and therapeutic applications.

-The program also consists of several hours each week devoted to curriculum that highlights methodologies in translational research, professional skills development workshops for a successful career in the biomedical fields, and student presentations where they share their research in progress.
-Interns are encouraged to attend admissions info sessions offered by Penn education programs.
-The program culminates with a final symposium which involves a presentation describing the project in terms of the hypothesis, data collection, analysis, etc., and placement of the work within the larger context of clinical and translational research efforts.
+Each week the students dedicate several hours to participating in TRIP curriculum that highlights methodologies in translational research, professional skills development workshops, career panels, student presentations where they share their research in progress, and social engagement.
+Students are encouraged to attend admissions info sessions offered by Penn graduate education programs.
+The 10-week summer research experience culminates with a final symposium which involves each student presenting their project in terms of hypothesis, data collection, analysis, etc., and placement of the work within the larger context of CTS efforts.
+Their research mentors, members of their lab, and faculty from their home institutions are encouraged to attend their final presentation.

 In 2020, TRIP was highlighted in Penn Today for successfully transitioning to a virtual environment during the pandemic.
 Read more here.

-- Applicants must have completed one year of college; preference will be given to students finishing sophomore or junior years.
+- Completed one year of college; preference will be given to students finishing sophomore or junior years

-- Applicants must demonstrate an interest and potential to pursue a career in the clinical or translational sciences.
+- Demonstrate an interest and potential to pursue a career in the clinical or translational sciences

-- Participants must commit to attending and participating in the entire 10-week program which includes all programmatic events
+- Commit to attending and participating in the immersion experience

 The Summer 2022 application is due Friday, February 4th.